Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 Here we are going to focus on some R packages for handling direct identifiers and reducing the risk of re-identification.

 ### Package ‘detector’
-detector makes detecting data containing Personally Identifiable Information (PII) quick, easy, and scalable.
-It provides high-level functions that can take vectors and data.frames and return important summary statistics in a convenient data.frame.
-Once complete, detector will be able to detect the following types of PII.
+The detector package aimes to make identification of  data containing PIIs quick, easy, and scalable.
+It provides high-level functions that can take vectors and dataframes and return important summary statistics in a convenient dataframe foramt.
+The function detect() is  able to detect the different types of PII (e.g. name, social security number, etc.).

 ```r
 if (packageVersion("devtools") < 1.6) {